 Natural disasters and pandemics shake us in body (shock, heart rate and breathing), heart (anxiety, sadness and anger) and mind (confusion, pessimism and worry).
 We cannot control nature, but we can modify our mindset and behaviours.
 By learning to Bounce we can remain calm, focused and effective after the challenge.

 Common Reactions after a Disaster

-After a natural disaster people often find themselves feeling confused, disengaged, withdrawn, vulnerable, distressed and even depressed.
+During and after a natural disaster or pandemic people often find themselves feeling confused, disengaged, withdrawn, vulnerable, distressed and even depressed.
 Even if you are not part of the action at ground zero, friends, family and loved ones all over the world will have these feelings.